intel-gpu/intel-gpu-i915-backports/docs/README_common.md

  			you installing current one.
   BUILD_CONFIG   : Specify build config variant

-		Display support has been disabled by default for all OSVs except Ubuntu OSVs If you want to force enable display, pass BUILD_CONFIG=enabledispaly Ex : make <Target> BUILD_CONFIG=enabledisplay
+		Display support has been disabled by default for all OSVs except Ubuntu OSVs.
+                If you want to force enable display, pass BUILD_CONFIG=enabledispaly Ex : make <Target> BUILD_CONFIG=enabledisplay
+		The display is not present for the Data Center GPU's so this option should not be enable enabledisplay should only be enabled for DG2 if needed, but please note that we are not verifying display so it may be broken.

   OS_DISTRIBUTION: Distro targeted package
  			You can set this value by passing supported kernel name